-Over 2023, Swiss Life (Luxembourg) S.A. (the Company) continued to develop its key business lines in the area of Employee Benefits and Private Wealth Solutions with a gross written premium of EUR 800 million and a net profit of EUR 27.4 million.
+Over 2024, Swiss Life (Luxembourg) S.A. (the Company) continued to develop its key business lines in the area of Employee Benefits and Private Wealth Solutions with gross written premiums of EUR 658 million and a net profit of EUR 28.4 million.
 Details on the business performance can be found in section A of this report.